-- 1). promoting the ability to create accessory dwelling units within the township to further affordable housing. - 2). the conversion of the office space in Melville which for 40 or more years stood as a staple of business in a predominately office and indutrial area to what could be a walkable mixed use center.
+A major focus is now two agendas 1). promoting the ability to create accessory dwelling units within the township to further affordable housing.
+2). the covnersion of the office space in Melville which for 40 or more years stood as a staple of business in a predominately office and indutrial area to what could be a walkable mixed use center.